Matthew V. Hairford

 He was previously with Samson Resources, an exploration and production company, as Senior Drilling Engineer, having joined Samson in 1999.
 His responsibilities there included difficult Texas and Louisiana Gulf Coast projects, horizontal drilling projects and a start-up drilling program in Wyoming.
 The scope of this work ranged from multi-lateral James Lime wells in East Texas to deep wells in South Texas and South Louisiana.
 Mr. Hairford has drilled many geo-pressured wells in Texas and Louisiana, along with normally pressured wells in Southwest Wyoming and East Texas.
 Additional responsibilities included a horizontal well program in Roger Mills County, Oklahoma at 15,000 feet vertical depth.
 Mr. Hairford has experience in air drilling, underbalanced drilling, drilling under mud caps and high temperature and pressure environments.

 Mr. Hairford received his Bachelor of Science degree in Petroleum Engineering Technology from Oklahoma State University in 1984.
-He is an active member of the American Association of Drilling Engineers, the American Petroleum Institute and the Society of Petroleum Engineers.
-Mr. Hairford has also undertaken additional training through Stanford University’s Executive Education programs, including, most recently, the Stanford Graduate School of Business flagship six week Stanford Executive Program.
+He is an active member of the American Association of Drilling Engineers and the Society of Petroleum Engineers.
+He is also a member of the board of the Texas Independent Producers and Royalty Owners (TIPRO).
+Mr. Hairford has also undertaken additional training through Stanford University’s Executive Education programs, including the Stanford Graduate School of Business flagship six week Stanford Executive Program.